ASNaeem/5E-Campaigns/TTRPG notes/Yinro's Adventure Diary.md

 >
 Valtor Belelor - Father, Human
 Gwendolyn Belelor - Mother
-Lirien - High elf - Yinro's master, transmutation wizard specialized in lycanthrophy magic master Xandar - Lirien's friend, Headmaster of Amethyst Seminary Kipper - a cheerful halfling bard with a quick wit Thoren - a rugged dwarven blacksmith with a strong arm and a soft heart
+High-elf Lirien - High elf
+magic master Xandar - Lirien's friend, Headmaster of Amethyst Seminary Kipper - a cheerful halfling bard with a quick wit Thoren - a rugged dwarven blacksmith with a strong arm and a soft heart